Sydney Sampson: Early life

-Sampson was born in Creswick, Victoria, the fourth of seven children born to Mary Jane (née Organ) and John Sampson.
-His parents were both immigrants from Cornwall, lured by the Victorian gold rush.
+Sampson was born in 1863 in Creswick, Victoria.
+He was the fourth of seven children born to Mary Jane (née Organ) and John Sampson.

+Sampson's parents were both immigrants from Cornwall, lured by the Victorian gold rush.
 His mother died when he was about eight years old, and his father remarried to a widow with four children of her own; two children from that marriage brought his total number of siblings to twelve.
 Sampson's father worked initially as a gold miner and later as a wood carter.
 He was president of the Creswick Miners' Association, which he had helped found with William Spence, and later treasurer of the local branch of the Amalgamated Miners' Association.
 He was forced out of the industry by mine owners in response to his leadership of a strike.

 Sampson moved to Warracknabeal, and farmed in the Mallee for several years.
 In 1891, he married Matilda Brewer in St Arnaud; they had two daughters together.
 At the time of his first daughter's birth, which occurred in Birchip the following year, he listed his profession as "rabbit inspector".
 By 1893, Sampson was living in the small township of Jeparit, where he had bought the general store.
 He started a local newspaper, the Jeparit Leader, and soon sold the store to his brother-in-law James Menzies in order to concentrate on the paper.
 He eventually sold the Leader in 1899 and purchased the Warracknabeal Herald, which had a larger market.

 Politics

 At the 1906 federal election, Sampson was elected to the House of Representatives in the Division of Wimmera, winning 51.6 percent of the vote against four other candidates.
-He won the endorsement of the local Protectionist Associations, but refused to guarantee support for the Deakin Government and sat in parliament as an "independent Protectionist and anti-Socialist".
+He won the endorsement of the local Protectionist Associations, but refused to guarantee support for the Deakin government and sat in parliament as an "independent Protectionist and anti-Socialist".
 Sampson eventually joined the new Commonwealth Liberal Party in 1909 and then the Nationalist Party in 1917.
 He was re-elected unopposed in 1914 and 1917, but in 1919 lost his seat to Percy Stewart of the Victorian Farmers' Union.
 Sampson was a member of the Committee on Public Works from 1914 to 1919, and served on three royal commissions.
 He was a supporter of compulsory voting, and proposed an amendment to that effect during the debate over what became the Commonwealth Electoral Act 1918.
 His amendment was defeated comfortably, but a similar amendment was passed in 1924 and is still in force.